abubalo/sum-up/README.md

 # SumUp
 ![image](./clients/assets/sumup.jpg)
-SumUp is a Chrome browser extension that allows users to quickly extract the text of articles from web pages and generate abubaloa summary using the powerful OpenAI Davinci-003 language model.
+SumUp is a Chrome browser extension that allows users to quickly extract the text of articles from web pages and generate summary using the powerful OpenAI Davinci-003 language model.
 Built with JavaScript and Python.
 SumUp provides a fast, efficient, and user-friendly way to digest long-form content and save time.

 ## Installation